From what I understand, humans enjoy gathering together at events called parties.

 Remember kids the heat from peppers comes from the seeds and ribs!

-Poblanos are not very hot, milder than Jalepenos.
+Poblano peppers are not very hot, milder than jalapeños.
+They have a wonderful taste.

 There are many other options, such as jalapeños or serrano peppers.
 If you are super brave, bhut jolokia, known as ghost peppers or Carolina reapers, or whatever else you can find.

-I like adding a little habanero to the poblano peppers but it doesn’t really need it because poblano’s taste is fantastic.
-Maybe it is just me, but roasted peppers taste a bit hotter than when they are raw.
+I like adding a little habanero to the poblano peppers, but it doesn’t really need it.
+Maybe it is just me, but roasted peppers taste a bit hotter when roasted.

 Pine nut topping2 tablespoons pine nuts